AdobeDocs/campaign-web.en/help/v8/workflows/activities/split.md

 >title="Split activity"
 >abstract="The **Split** activity allows you to segment incoming populations into multiple subsets based on different selection criteria, such as filtering rules or population size."

->[!CONTEXTUALHELP]
->id="acw_orchestration_split_generatesubsets"
->title="Generate all subsets in the same table"
->abstract="Toggle on this option to group all the subsets into a single output transition."

 The **Split** activity is a **Targeting** activity that allows you to segment incoming populations into multiple subsets based on different selection criteria, such as filtering rules or population size.

 ## Configure the Split activity {#split-configuration}